 The fiscal year is ending and once again, your efforts to get modernization improvements funded haven’t planned out.
 You know that this lack of funding won’t stop any of your partners from decrying the competency or effort of IT.

-It’s been this way forever; talented team members that walking out, roadmapping efforts that don’t going anywhere because nobody sees the impact they will have on the business, and conflict between business and IT that is threatening to boil over yet again.
+It’s been this way forever; talented team members that walk out, roadmapping efforts that don’t go anywhere because nobody sees the impact they will have on the business, and conflict between business and IT that is threatening to boil over yet again.

 Does this Gordian knot seem familiar?
 Does just reading about this make you upset and frustrated?
 Good.

 Because I’m about to give you a blueprint that will help you unify your organization’s business and IT leadership strategy on a single path to improve IT capabilities.